 Keep grinding until the texture is right.

-For the blender dry mill, you might need to work in small batches.
+- For the blender dry mill, you will need to work in small batches.

 Storage of Ose Oji

-Peanut’s high vitamin E content, which is an antioxidant, also helps it resist rancidity.
+- Peanut has high vitamin E content, which is an antioxidant, this also helps it resist rancidity.

-After some time, being pure Peanut butter with no stabilizing additives, the oil will rise to the top, just mix it back in and eat.
+- After some time, since this is pure Peanut butter with no stabilizing additives, the oil will rise to the top, just mix it back in and eat.

 Do you have any comments, questions or suggestions, please leave a comment below.